ISAITB/docs-itb-ta/source/manageConformanceStatements/index.rst

 To create a new conformance statement for your selected system click the **Create conformance statement** button from the top right side of the conformance statement listing's header.
 This presents to you a three-step wizard to construct your conformance statement.

 The first step presented is to select the **domain** relevant to your conformance statement.
-Note that in most cases this will only be a single domain, the one relevant to your community.

 .. figure:: ../screenshots/conformance_statements_create_step1.PNG
   :align: center